Birds in your garden

 It is difficult to exclude bigger visitors such as magpies, pigeons and squirrels from a traditional bird table.
 Feeders give more control over what you attract and most designs can be fitted with squirrel guards or have the feeder enclosed by an outer cage that keeps out larger animals.
 These structures can also affect which birds visit.

-Bird boxes can also be affected by predators, metal entrance surrounds can be used to exclude these animals.
+Bird boxes can also be affected by predators so fit metal entrance surrounds to exclude these if necessary.
 Nest boxes can be cleaned out once a year in autumn.
 Sometimes bird boxes are used by tree bumblebees.

 Dead and diseased birds in gardens